Our Verdict

 To address various cleaning needs, the vacuum includes three additional tools: a crevice, hair screw, and combination tool, alongside the primary cleaning roller head.
 However, we could conveniently attach these cleaning tools directly to the base for added versatility.

-All in all, it will provide great cleaning across the board on different soft surfaces thanks to the tools that come in the package deal.
+All in all, it will provide great cleaning across different soft surfaces, thanks to the tools that come in the package deal.

 Battery